Revised August 2015

 The purpose of the Expense Voucher is to document the details of the travel event including dates, destinations and categories of expenses.
 It serves as proof that costs listed are legitimate Drew business expenses and can not be classified as taxable personal income (“perks”) by the Internal Revenue Service.
 The form must be signed by the employee as well as the person(s) authorized for approval (see above) to certify the validity of the expenses.
 It is the responsibility of the traveler to route the form to the required signer(s) and to ensure the signed form is delivered to the Accounts Payable Office.

 Original receipts are required for all expenses (except for expenses under $5) incurred on the trip with the exception of meals which qualify under Drew’s per diem allowances.
 Receipts shall be attached to the Expense Voucher form when it is submitted to the Accounts Payable Office.
 It is the responsibility of the employee to provide sufficient documentation and detail to fully justify all expenses.

-In cases where the employee used personal funds for legitimate travel expenses, the University shall provide reimbursement within 15 business days of the submission of the Expense Voucher.
-In cases where the request for reimbursement totals less than $20.00, the balance shall be carried over to the following month.
+In cases where the employee used personal funds for legitimate travel expenses, the University shall provide reimbursement within a reasonable period of time from the receipt of the Expense Voucher.

 Legitimate Travel Related Expenses

 Employees traveling on approved University business may charge the following to the University: